Ninetalesgh/dndcampaign/vault/dm/monsters.md

     *Hit:* 7 (2d6) acid damage.
     - **2: Alchemist's Fire.** The kobold throws a flask of alchemist's fire. *Ranged Attack:* +4 to hit, range 1/4 *(1.5m/6m)*, one target.
     *Hit:* 2 (1d4) fire damage at the start of each of the target's turns.
 The target can end this damage by using its action to make a DC 10 DEX check to extinguish the flames.
     - **3: Basket of Centipedes.** The kobold throws a small basket into a size 1 *(1.5m)* square space within 4 *(6m)* of it.
-A Swarm of Centipedes with 11 hit points emerges from the basket and rolls initiative.
+A Swarm of Centipedes with 11 HP emerges from the basket and rolls initiative.
 At the end of each of the swarm's turns, there's a 50% chance that the swarm disperses.
     - **4: Green Slime Pot.** The kobold throws a clay pot full of green slime at the target, and it breaks open on impact. *Ranged Attack:* +4 to hit, range 1/4 *(1.5m/6m)*, one target.
     *Hit:* 5 (1d10) acid damage, and the target is covered in slime until a creature uses its action to scrape or wash the slime off.
 A target covered in the slime takes 5 (1d10) acid damage at the start of each of its turns.
     - **5: Rot Grub Pot.** The kobold throws a clay pot into a size 1 *(1.5m)* square space within 4 *(6m)* of it, and it breaks open on impact.
 A swarm of rot grubs (in this book) emerges from the shattered pot and remains a hazard in that square.
     - **6: Scorpion on a Stick.** The kobold makes a melee attack with a scorpion tied to the end of a length 1 *(1.5m)* pole. *Melee Attack:* +4 to hit, reach 1 *(1.5m)*, one target.
     *Hit:* 1 piercing damage, and the target must make a DC 9 CON Save, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.
     - **7: Skunk in a Cage.** The kobold releases a skunk into an unoccupied space within 1 *(1.5m)* of it.
 The skunk has a walking speed of 4 *(6m)*, AC 10, 1 hit point, and no effective attacks.
 It rolls initiative and, on its turn, uses its action to spray musk at a random creature within 1 *(1.5m)* of it.
 The target must succeed on a DC 9 CON Save, or it retches and is [Incapacitated](conditions.md#incapacitated) for 1 minute.
 The target can repeat the Save at the end of each of its turns, ending the effect on itself on a success.
 A creature that doesn't need to breathe or is immune to poison automatically succeeds on the Save.
 Once the skunk has sprayed its musk, it can't do so again until it finishes a short or long rest.
     - **8: Wasp Nest in a Bag.** The kobold throws a small bag into a size 1 *(1.5m)* square space within 4 *(6m)* of it.
-A Swarm of Wasps with 11 hit points emerges from the bag and rolls initiative.
+A Swarm of Wasps with 11 HP emerges from the bag and rolls initiative.
 At the end of each of the swarm's turns, there's a 50% chance that the swarm disperses.
 *(Source: MPMM, page 164)*

 ### Kobold Rockbruiser